 “As a musician and Northwest native there is no greater honor.
 Producing this significant Northwest event honoring The Beatles while working alongside the people who brought The Beatles to Seattle in 1964 was a watershed moment.” said Producer and “Get Back” Music Director Michael McMorrow.
 “This was such a big moment in Northwest music history,”

-Following the event the Foo Fighters enlisted McMorrow as a Creative Consultant for the eight-part documentary series, called “Sonic Highways”, that frontman Dave Grohl directed.
-The series premiered on HBO last month.
+In September 2014 the Foo Fighters brought on McMorrow as a Creative Consultant for the eight-part documentary series, called “Sonic Highways”, that frontman Dave Grohl (Nirvana) directed.
+The series premiered on HBO in November.
 “Sonic Highways” was recorded in eight different iconic studios in eight different cities over the course of a year.

-His first ventures in developing a long list on impactful events began not long after his college days Central Washington University.
+Michael McMorrow’s first ventures in developing a long list of impactful productions began not long after his college days Central Washington University.
 And who knew back then, that one of them would result in a behind-the-scene reference in a book currently on the New York Times Best-Sellers List.
 This would start in 1991, when he produced the internationally documented Support The Troops Concert for Peace Benefit at Paramount Theatre.
 The event aided the International and American Red Cross during the first Gulf War Crisis.

-Among the many artists performing were Chris Cornell, Alice in Chains, McMorrow’s own band The Yarddogs, Jim Page, and Heart’s Ann and Nancy Wilson debuted their newly formed band The Lovemongers that night.
+Among the many artists performing were Alice in Chains, Chris Cornell, McMorrow’s own band The Yarddogs, The Total Experience Gospel Choir, and Heart’s Ann and Nancy Wilson debuted their newly formed band The Lovemongers that night.
 Their process of forming the band for the event, developing the music for the event and experiencing a new take on their music from performing that night is covered in Heart’s new book ‘Kicking and Dreaming’ .
 McMorrow was unaware at the time that getting them involved in the concert would go on to have such a profound impact on the way that Heart would approach its music from then on.

-As word of Synergia Northwest and his work spread, in 2011 McMorrow was appointed as Musical Director for Broadway Choreographer Joey McKneely from West Side Story for STG’S 13th Annual “DANCE This”.
+In 2011 as word of Synergia Northwest and his work spread, McMorrow was appointed as Musical Director for Broadway Choreographer Joey McKneely from West Side Story for STG’S 13th Annual “DANCE This”.
 McKneely studied under Jerome Robbins and reproduced and rejuvenated the choreography for the Tony Award Winning Broadway revival that opened in 2009 as well as directed several major productions of West Side Story around the world.

-Michael continues to pursue outlets to apply his experience in both the Northwest music community, and overall with community building projects in Seattle while underway with the planning of Synergia Northwest 2015 concert at McCaw Hall at Seattle Center.
+Michael continues to pursue outlets to apply his experience in both the international music community, and overall with community building projects.
+He is underway with the planning of a new Synergia Northwest 2015 concert.
 He continues to write, record and perform on various projects. and as always with McMorrow, new musical threads are woven and the good outcome continues.